Math for Journalists: Help with Numbers

-Explore more than half a dozen of the most important math tools that journalists encounter — and have fun doing it.
+Explore several of the most important math tools that journalists encounter — and have fun doing it.

 Along the way, you’ll find a range of resources to give you additional learning support.
 Quizzes, activities, interactive activities and games — complete with high-score boards — offer fun ways to learn the math basics that every journalist needs to know.